-- The program savings method uses an In-Service-Rate (ISR) of 1.00 for specialty bulbs, which assumes that 100% of bulbs purchased in PY7 are also installed in PY7.
-As recommended by the IL-TRM V2.0, we applied ISR values over three years: an ISR at 79.5% in the first year, and the remaining bulb installations distributed over the next two years.
-As a result, ex post gross energy savings (kWh) are 20.5% lower and ex post gross demand savings (kW) are 20.5% lower than ex ante gross savings due to the application of the carry over savings method. - The program savings method uses different hours of use (HOU) than the IL-TRM V2.0 recommends.
-We applied IL-TRM V2.0 HOU for standard and specialty bulb types, which tend to be higher than the values used in the program savings method.
-As a result, ex post gross energy savings (MWh) and demand savings (MW) are 12.7% higher than ex ante gross savings. - The program database misclassified several bulbs, resulting in different base wattages for a small portion of bulbs (less than 0.25% of bulbs sold).
-Combined, ex post gross savings are about .11% higher than ex ante gross savings for both energy (MWh) and demand (MW). - The program savings method does not use waste heat factors in the ex ante savings calculations.
-The evaluation team applied the waste heat factors recommended in IL-TRM V2.0 to calculate ex post energy and demand savings.
-As a result, ex post gross energy savings (MWh) are 6.6% higher and ex post gross demand savings (MW) 12.3% higher than ex ante gross savings. - The program savings method uses different summer peak coincidence factors than those which IL-TRM V2.0 recommends.
+- The program database misclassified several bulbs, resulting in different base wattages for a small portion of bulbs (less than 0.02% of bulbs sold).
+Combined, ex post gross savings are about .01% higher than ex ante gross savings for both energy (MWh) and demand (MW). - The program tracking data applied slightly different waste-heat values than the IL-TRM V3.0 recommends.
+As a result, ex post gross demand savings (MWh) are 0.7% higher and demand savings are 1.3% higher than ex ante gross savings. - The program savings method uses different summer peak coincidence factors than the IL-TRM V3.0 recommends.
 Our evaluation team applied the TRM-recommended values to the evaluated demand savings.
-As a result, ex post gross demand savings (MW) are 15.7% higher than ex ante gross savings. - The program savings methods does not account for bulbs sold to non-AIC customers.
+As a result, ex post gross demand savings (MW) are 23.8% lower than ex ante gross savings. - The program savings methods do not account for in-store bulbs sold to non-AIC customers, nor for demand savings for either standard bulbs or specialty bulbs sold to non-AIC customers.
 We applied an overall leakage rate of 10.2%, which accounts for AIC-discounted bulbs sold to non-AIC customers as well as bulbs discounted by other utilities but purchased by AIC customers.
-As a result, ex post gross energy (kWh) and demand (kW) savings are 10.2% lower than ex ante savings.
+As a result, ex post gross energy (kWh) is 0.9% higher than ex ante savings and demand (kW) savings are 10.2% higher than ex ante savings.